We lift the stigma around female hygiene to empower girls and help them reach their full academic potential and become strong leaders.

 The winner of the Decent Girl competition is honored and awarded school supplies and feminine products.
 The Decent Girl competition, dinners, and group meetings instill confidence in young women and promote understanding throughout the community.
 Now, topics of female health are becoming less stigmatized in the Rorya District, and girls are realizing their full potential as students and young leaders.

-MSG’s Female Hygiene Program is one of the biggest in the Lake Victoria Zone of Tanzania and is recognized as a leader in MHM education.
+MSG’s Female Hygiene Education Program is one of the biggest in the Lake Victoria Zone of Tanzania and is recognized as a leader in menstrual hygiene management in Tanzania (MHM) education.
+We continue to expand awareness and education on this vital subject.
 As a result, MSG has become a prominent member of the MHM Task Force in Tanzania and often collaborates with national research initiatives with partners like UNICEF, the National Institute for Medical Research (NIMR) and the University of Dar es Salaam.
 MSG has also been featured in MHM films made in Tanzania and is proud to bring the interests of MHM stakeholders in the Lake Zone to national forums.
 We hope to continue contributing to the significant progress the MHM sector is seeing in Tanzania.